supervisely-ecosystem/iterate-over-project/README.md

     ann_json = api.annotation.download_json(image.id)
 ```

 If you have **1M** images in your project, your code will send 🟡 **1M** requests to download annotations.
-It is inefficient due to Round Trip Time (RTT) and a large number of similar tiny requests to a Supervisely database.
+It is inefficient due to Round Trip Time (RTT) and a large number of similar tiny requests to a Supervisely database.&#x20;

-It can be optimized by using the batch API method:
+It can be optimized by using the batch API method:&#x20;

 ```python
 api.annotation.download_json_batch(dataset.id, image_ids)